Healthy Recipes Blog

 Variations

 1. You can use lime juice instead of lemon juice.
-The difference in flavor is very subtle.
-I like both versions.
+The difference in flavor is subtle.

 2. For a truly rich experience, use sour cream instead of Greek yogurt.